PICTORIAL STORY

 Floating garbage.
 Where does it come from?

-Indonesia is among the world's top contributors to plastic pollution, in a world where more than 8 million metric tons of plastic are dumped into oceans every year.
-Scientists have warned that by 2050 there will be more plastic by weight in the oceans than fish.
+In a world where more than 8 million metric tons of plastic are discarded into oceans every year, Indonesia is among the top contributors to plastic pollution.
+Scientists have predicted there will be more plastic than fish in the oceans by the year 2050.
 Proper management of plastic waste is lacking in coastal communities in Indonesia.
-Researchers from Indonesia and Australia found that waste management and infrastructure capacity in coastal communities in Indonesia was ineffective in stopping plastic debris from polluting the marine ecosystem.
-Plastic waste in the ocean negatively affects the marine ecosystem as sea creatures like whales, turtles and fish mistake floating plastic waste for food, swallowing material they can’t digest.
+Researchers from Indonesia and Australia found that waste management and infrastructure capacity in coastal communities in Indonesia did not effectively prevent plastic debris from entering the marine ecosystem.
+This plastic waste in the ocean negatively affects the marine ecosystem as sea creatures like whales, turtles and fish mistake floating plastic waste for food, swallowing material they can’t digest.
 The plastic accumulates in their bodies over their lifetime, killing them or working their way up the food chain and eventually circling back to humans.

 At the other side of the beauty at the remote place just a few steps into eternity there is an abandoned place the Cemetery and this place is the garbage dump of humanity.